 We define a Mormon as someone who identifies with the history, culture and fate of the Mormon people.
-If a person would like to participate in the Mormon experience, they can adopt Mormonism and a Humanistic Mormon community or the Society for Humanistic Mormonism can adopt the person wanting to be part of the Humanistic Mormon family.
+If a person would like to participate in the Mormon experience, they can adopt Mormonism and a Humanistic Mormon community or the Society for Humanistic Mormonism can adopt the person wanting to be part of the Humanistic Mormon family via the ceremony called a ‘Baptism of Reason.’
 It’s a mutual experience.
-Because being Mormon is defined as the historical and cultural experience of the Mormon people an individual does not have to “give up” who they are to add Mormon identity to their self-definition.
 For membership requirements in the Society we do ask that members not belong to other Mormon denominations as total loyalty towards Humanistic Mormonism as a more rational and enlightened Mormonism must be shown.
 This does not mean of course we would exclude you from our services but if one was to seek baptism into the Society for Humanistic Mormonism one may not be associated with another denomination or church.
+Allegiance to reason must be absolute or not at all.
 We also ask that members be interviewed and be in good standing by answering the following questions in good conscience for baptism/temple recommendation/keeping membership active: 1).
 Do you allow Reason, Compassion, and Love to guide your daily actions?
 2).
 Do you allow the light of Philosophy and Science to inform your ethics, beliefs, and actions in life?
 A Humanistic Mormon who fails to meet these basic requirements for membership can be removed as a member if the behavior is deemed to be significant and all other means of reconciliation are made.

 Being Mormon is part of our identity.
 Indeed this is true of most traditional religions we are typically born into a faith that we had little choice or no choice in being part of.
 Indeed we were born into a faith and a culture and this becomes part of our identity.
 For those that converted to Mormonism later in life this also becomes part of our identity.
 When we added Humanism on to our identity we took up that identity as well.
 Thus the combination of Mormonism and Humanism as our identities is the natural course and evolution of our Humanistic Mormon identities.
-We are all curious to know who we are, to discover our roots and establish connections, to learn and to celebrate.
-Culture adds interest to our lives, whether it be music, literature, art, dance, or food.
+Understanding and celebrating our roots and helping those roots to evolve past superstition is a noble cause we endeavor to live by as Humanistic Mormons.

 The Society for Humanistic Mormonism accepts full marriage equality between LGBTQI couples and does not consider LGBTQI sexual practices to be wrong.
 Women likewise have full equality in the Society to serve in the highest leadership positions as with the men.